ea5gvk/DVSwitch-MMDVM_Bridge-New/DOC/DMRplus_startup_options.md

   * TS1_5: This is the fifth of 5 talkgroups that could be set static, in example: TG270

   Note:

   For XLK the synatax is:
   Options=XLX:4009

+  For XLX make sure you are using a 7 digit DMR ID

 ---
 Info created by DG9VH 2016-11-11